Skip to content

 Is there mobile signal on Blackcraig Hill?

-Good signal on summit; EE and Vodafone reliable with views to southern uplands.
+Good signal throughout; EE and Vodafone reliable with views to southern uplands.

 Is Blackcraig Hill safe in winter?